 When taking a closer look at all the steps that must be undertaken to set up and use S/MIME and PGP, it instantly becomes clear why these two methods have not been able to establish themselves in email encryption for private use or for use in enterprises:

 - For private use, they are too costly, too technical, and too complex for users

 - For use in enterprises, they are time-consuming and cost-intensive, even in the form of encryption solutions from various providers, and their scope of services is limited

 Secure communication can thus not take place ad hoc and with ease – and is in most cases reduced to those who also use S/MIME and PGP.
 In addition, the dependence on email infrastructure and the functioning of email clients not only restricts the scope of services, but can also directly affect security, as noted in Efail.

 Email encryption with S/MIME or PGP are therefore not the most viable options for enterprises in practice and have therefore never been able to gain widespread acceptance.
 Nevertheless, there is still an urgent need for enterprises to have secure digital communication, especially since the requirements of the modern business world go beyond mere encryption.

 We need to think about encryption not as this sort of arcane, black art.
 It's a basic protection.

 The good news is that there are alternatives to S/MIME and PGP that provide secure email encryption and usability as well as offer enterprises significant added value in areas such as compliance and automation.

-Email encryption and modern business communication: simply secure – with Cryptshare
+Email encryption and modern business communication: Security made easy – with Cryptshare